waqasbhatti/lcc-server/lccserver/server-docs/acknowledgments.md

 - [PostgreSQL](https://www.postgresql.org)

 The [Bootstrap CSS and HTML framework](https://getbootstrap.com/) underpins much of the frontend web design.
-The following JS packages are used for the server
+The following Javascript packages are used for the server frontend:
-frontend:

 - [jQuery](https://jquery.com)
 - [oboe.js](http://oboejs.com/)